MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot.md

 #### Known issues for local device query evaluation

  - If you query on **This PC** for a WMI entity that you don't have access to, such as a locked down WMI class, you may see a crash in CMPivot.
-Run CMPivot using an account with elevated privileges to query those entites. <!--5753242-->
+Run CMPivot using an account with elevated privileges to query those entities. <!--5753242-->
 - If you query non-WMI entities on **This PC**, you'll see an **Invalid namespace** or an ambiguous exception.
 - Run CMPivot standalone from the start menu shortcut, not directly from the path of the executable file. <!--5787962-->